 Semi Permanent Dye

-A retouch isn’t required because it fades after a certain number of washes.
-It’s very easy to apply and inexpensive.
+It’s also very easy to apply and inexpensive.

 Demi Permanent Dye

 Demi permanent color sits on the cuticle of your strands as well as a small amount gets into the hair’s cortex.
 Similar to semi-permanent, demi-permanent products are ammonia-free which will help to reduce damage to your hair.